Our 2023 programme is now closed for recruitment. You can register your interest for our 2024 programme here:

 • Your current degree subject

-• Eligibility questions
+• Eligibility questions (as set by Wellcome)

-• Your project choice
+• Your research project choice

 • Criteria for widening access